 1. Contact Animal Control

-Most municipalities have animal control officers or teams that round up homeless cats and dogs and take them to shelters or hold them at their office for a certain amount of time for the owners.
+Most municipalities have animal control officers or teams that round up homeless cats and dogs and take them to shelters or hold them at their offices for a certain amount of time for the owners.
 Many departments only collect dogs because when a dog is loose, the owner is in violation of a leash law.
 Cats rarely have any of this type of regulation, so government groups choose to stay uninvolved.

 Some cities and towns only allow their animal control departments to manage wildlife that enters the city limits and avoids pets entirely.
 Contact the municipal office to see what options they offer.
 If they will not help physically, they may have a list of recommendations for stray removal.